TRUE Leadership

 Almost all apartments in Charlottesville operate with a year-long lease.
 So that makes it more difficult to find short-term housing.
 Hotels are expensive–they are best for stays of one week or less.
 Here are some suggestions to help your search:

-First, check this site that lists opportunities for short-term housing: http://charlottesville.craigslist.org/sub/ be careful to make sure the places are near UVA or at least near a city bus stop.
+First, check this site that lists opportunities for short-term housing: https://charlottesville.craigslist.org/sub/ be careful to make sure the places are near UVA or at least near a city bus stop.

 UVA’s International Center provides short term accommodations for internationals.
-However, they have limited numbers of rooms and this option might be a bit expensive depending on your budget. here’s their site: http://www.virginia.edu/iso/ic/
+However, they have limited numbers of rooms and this option might be a bit expensive depending on your budget. here’s their site: https://www.virginia.edu/iso/ic/

 If you are a grad student or visiting scholar, it would be appropriate for you to write the head of your department (or your immediate advisor) and ask if he/she could put you in touch with other faculty who might be able to help provide a room or offer some recommendations.